dparoli/hrsync/README.md

 Some background info in this serverfault question: [Handling renamed files or directories in rsync](http://serverfault.com/questions/489289/handling-renamed-files-or-directories-in-rsync)

-I provide no documentation if you want to know more just look at the source code, it's really short!
+I provide no documentation.
+If you want to know more just look at the source code, it's really short!

 Requirements
 ------------